fr13n8/raido/README.md

 - Think about a way to transmit ICMP packets without changing the gVisor code.
 (Maybe use agent to detect hosts using icmp-echo requests) ¯\\_(ツ)_/¯
 - Add new transport protocols for traffic tunneling
 - Add the ability to build chains of agents
-- Add the ability to independently select which addresses to add for tunneling
-- Add the ability to stop and resume the tunnel
 - Add multiplatform support
 - Add logging options
 - FIX BUGS!